DENIOS Ltd

 2. The importance of collection volume

-As we previously mentioned, spill pallets must be able to hold 110% of the maximum capacity of the largest tank or drum in use.
-This is a legal requirement when storing certain hazardous substances outside, and good practice in general when dealing with hazardous substances in any industrial setting.
+As previously mentioned, spill pallets must hold 110% of the maximum capacity of the largest tank or drum.
+This is a legal requirement when storing certain hazardous substances outside and good practice in general when dealing with hazardous substances in any industrial setting.

-Please bear in mind that the weight of the materials you are using will affect which spill pallet is appropriate for your needs.
+Please bear in mind that the weight of your materials will affect which spill pallet is appropriate for your needs.
 Spill pallets have a maximum load capacity that should not be exceeded.

-There is a wide range of storage solutions available for the safe containment of spills and leaks.
+A wide range of storage solutions are available for the safe containment of spills and leaks.
 You may also want to consider spill decking and containment racking if you are looking to bundle whole areas, or it may be more suitable to use spill trays and pallets if you only need to bundle individual 60 and 205-litre drums and IBCs.

 Storing large quantities?

-If you need to store large quantities of hazardous substances, you may also need a specially designed hazardous materials store.
-We offer a wide range of both standard and advanced solutions, tailor-made to customers' budgets and requirements.
+You may also need a specially designed hazardous materials store to store large quantities of dangerous substances.
+We offer various standard and advanced solutions tailored to customers' budgets and requirements.

 Contact us now to discuss how we can help you with your storage requirements.